Bihar Election 2020: Result updates for Baikunthpur, Barauli, Gopalganj, Kuchaikote, Bhore, Hathua

 Here is a look at the performance of all the parties in these six seats in Bihar Assembly Election 2020:

-Barauli assembly election 2020 result updates: Barauli which was won by an RJD candidate in 2015 is a stronghold especially under Ram Pravesh Rai, Reyazul Haque Urf Raju from RJD is leading by a margin of 1207 votes over BJP’s Rai.
+Barauli assembly election 2020 result updates: BJP’s Ram Pravesh Rai is leading by a margin of 7102 votes.

+Barauli, a significant seat in Bihar has been a BJP stronghold especially under Ram Pravesh Rai.

-Gopalganj assembly election 2020 result updates: Gopalganj, which polled its votes in the second phase, will see a close contest between the BSP, INC, and BJP this year.
-Anirudh Prasad Alias Sadhu Yadav of BSP is trailing in his seat with a margin of 492 votes.
+Gopalganj assembly election 2020 result updates: BJP’s Shubash Singh is leading on a margin of 12827 votes.

 The Bihar assembly polls, seen as a mammoth exercise by political experts, are the first in the country to be conducted by the Election Commission amid a raging coronavirus disease outbreak.
 The commission had introduced several guidelines keeping the viral contagion in consideration.
 During the polling exercise, people were instructed to wear a mask during all election-related activities and thermal screening of everyone involved in the election exercises is being carried out by EC officials.
 In a departure from the previous polling practices, only 1,000 voters exercised their franchise at a particular booth, instead of 1,500.